squidlerio/gcp-scc/README.md

 terraform apply -var "webhook=https://hooks.slack.com/services/TMEDJTBJ4/gfdsfggsdfg/dfhgdfghf" -var "projects=gcp-project1 gcp-project2"
 ```

+* Remember to give the Service account that runs the cloud functions the role roles/securitycenter.findingsViewer on all projects it should report for.

 ## Requirements
 * Google Cloud SDK (gcloud command-line tool)
 * Python 3